Voting in the Nov. 3rd, 2020 General Election

 Check your ballot to ensure you have the materials you need.

-When you are ready to return the ballot, sign it, put it in the privacy envelope, and put that privacy envelope into the outer envelope.
+When you are ready to return the ballot, sign it, ensure the last 4 of your social security number is accurate, put it in the privacy envelope, and put that privacy envelope into the outer envelope.

 Three ways to return the ballot

-1. Mail it back using USPS (postage is pre-paid).
+1. Mail it back using USPS (postage is pre-paid) by October 27th.
+The earlier the better.

-2. Drop it at any polling location when they are open (be sure it is checked in)
+2. Drop it at any polling location when they are open (be sure it is checked in).
+The check-in location should be clearly labeled.

-3. Drop at any Clerk’s dropboxes (only 1 currently at the clerk’s office by the front door of 100 Catron street in Santa Fe)
+3. Drop at the Clerk’s dropboxes (only 1 currently at the clerk’s office by the front door of 100 Catron street in Santa Fe)

 |Early Voting||Location (s)||Times|

-Closed Monday, May 25th due to Memorial Day
+Closed Monday, Oct 12th due to Indigenous People’s Day

 Abedon Lopez Community Center – 155A Camino De Quintana, Santa Cruz